chriskpeterson/vuepress2/docs/projects.md

 #### HPE ConvergedSystems 750 Interactive Matrix

 This is very basic interactivity allowing the customer to filter through the firmware information in a table.
+These small additions to documentation can save a lot of time searching for particular pieces of data.

 #### HPE DL380 Gen10 Cabling Matrix

-This also uses the simple filter text field.
-The value add is allowing the customer to enter a cable or cable kit part number and identify supported cabling scenarios.
+The cabling matrix also uses the simple filter text field.
+The matrix allows customers to enter a cable or cable kit part number and identify supported cabling scenarios.

 https://techhub.hpe.com/eginfolib/servers/CableMatrix/DL380_Gen10_diagrams.html

 ### Augmented Reality

 A colleague and I create an augmented reality (AR) template tool for server cabling.
-This was done using JavaScript which has limited functionality for AR.
-We are currently looking at options to develop this further.
+We created the AR experience with HTML and JavaScript.
+The experience only works with certain browsers due to limited functionality and phone security.

 #### Interactive Cabling diagrams

-Working with the visual design team to code SVGs for interactivity allowing customers to click through complex cabling procedures.
+I worked with the visual design team to coding SVGs for interactivity.
+This effort was to allow customers to click through complex cabling procedures.
+We didn't end up realizing this goal, but we did learn about SVG coding and functionality.